defenseunicorns/narwhal-delivery-reference-deployment/README.md

 1. Clone this repo locally.
 2. Configure `zarf-config.yaml`, `tls.cert`, and `tls.key` with your environment-specific values.
 See above section for more details.
-3. Initialize the Kubernetes cluster and Zarf with `make zarf-init`
+3. Create the Kubernetes cluster and initialize Zarf with `make zarf-init`
 4. Deploy the platform with `make platform-up`
 5. Deploy the mission app with `make mission-app-up`